red-cockaded woodpeckers (Picoides borealis) search for insects and spiders underneath pine bark, but also eat seeds and berries

 Woodpeckers were captured in South Carolina from a stable population and transplanted to Piney Grove in 2005.
 The transplant was successful in expanding the number of breeding colonies, filling the available habitat on the Piney Grove Preserve.

 The Commonwealth of Virginia purchased more acreage in 2009 and established the Big Woods Wildlife Management Area.
-Prescribed fires in 2015 and 2016 burned over 2,000 acres.
+Prescribed fires in 2015 and 2016 burned over 2,000 acres, helping longleaf pine to outcompete loblolly pine and hardwoods.

-Initially the longleaf seeds collected from remaining tree in Virginia had to be grown to transplantable size in North Carolina.
-The Virginia Department of Forestry upgraded its forestry center in Sussex County, the Garland Gray Nursery, and in 2018 the first crop of all-Virginia longleaf pines was planted on the nearby lands of the Cheroenhaka (Nottoway) Indian Tribe.
+Initially the longleaf seeds that were collected from remaining trees in Virginia were grown to transplantable seedling size at a nursery in North Carolina.
+As a sign of the state's commitment to longleaf pine restoration, the Virginia Department of Forestry upgraded its Garland Gray Nursery in Sussex County.
+In 2018 the first crop of all-Virginia longleaf pines was planted on the nearby lands of the Cheroenhaka (Nottoway) Indian Tribe.

 longleaf pines are grown by the Virginia Department of Forestry at the Garland Gray Nursery in Sussex County